scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 10 AP
 - **Range:** 20
 - **Duration:** instant
-- **Damage Type:** Fire
+- **Damage Type:** fire

 You conjure 3 fireballs which explode in a 5x5 area centered on points in range you can see.
-All creatures inside the fireballs make a Dexterity save against your spellcasting.
-On hit they take 2 wounds and 3 wound dice in damage, adding a wound die on a critical.
+All creatures hit by the fireballs make a dexterity save against your spellcasting roll.
+On failure they take 2 wounds and 3 wound dice in fire damage damage, adding 2 wound dice on a critical.
 On success they take half damage, rounded down.
 The fireballs can overlap, with a creature making a single save against the spell.
-A creature hit by 2 or more fireballs adds an extra wound to the damage.
+A creature hit by 2 or more fireballs adds an extra wound to the damage if they fail their save.

 Add an extra fireball for every level cast above 7th.